pynch-tv/Nexa/README.md

 HTTP and the web have become the lingua-franca in the ICT world and have found their entry in the broadcast world as well.
 But not all machines in the broadcast world (old and new) want to expose such an HTTP interface to the outside world: not part of the offering, not to make it easy to interface with and stay within the product family (vendor lock-in).

-With Nexa we want to provide an HTTP RESTful API on top of existing audio video production servers - made for the broadcast integrators and programmers.
+With Nexa we want to provide an HTTP RESTful OpenAPI on top of existing audio video production servers - made for the broadcast integrators and programmers.

 ## Design Philosophy